 - Humor is, of course, tricky.
 There’s a danger in making light of serious issues.
 I’d always recommend getting feedback on “funny” poems before sharing them with the world.
 But when it’s done well, it’s so powerful.
 I’m thinking of this “All Lives Matter” poem, or “Dinosaurs in the Hood,” or the incredible “Pigeon Man” (which, I would argue, opens with some humor but is actually not supposed to be a funny poem, even though the audience keeps laughing– again, humor can be risky).

 - It’s been useful to me to think of political art on a spectrum: on one side, there’s work that’s so blunt, so straightforward, that it’s just kind of boring.
 On the other side, there’s work that’s so ultra-adventurous and boundary-pushing that it’s completely opaque; if people don’t get it, they won’t be moved by it.
+But there’s lots of room in the middle.
 It can be helpful to think about who the audience is for a particular piece, and what we’d like them to walk away with.
 But that’s a whole other post.

 I hope there’s something here that can be generative or useful.
 This is definitely a challenge to myself, more than it is for anyone else.
 But please feel free to share if you end up writing something.